practicalli/clojure/GLOSSARY.md

 ```
 ```
 let randIter = random();
-randIter.next(); // Each exectuion gives a random value, expression is evluated on need.
+randIter.next(); // Each execution gives a random value, expression is evaluated on need.
 ```
 ---